Sunday, April 2nd, 2023, 0730-1500

 12 miles, elevation 4,000′

 The main route follows upper Courthouse wash, which is reported to be a bushwhack through willows and wading across deep beaver ponds.
 No thanks.
 But there was a price to pay for avoiding the wash.
 We had to eventually drop into the valley and to do so required scaling a massive wall… it’s called the Great Wall actually.
 It was probably at least 500 feet vertical and very daunting to look down on.
 The one spot that can be descended is sloped more than any other and involves a series of banks and ledges.
 The goal was to go from one ledge down to the next by whatever was the smallest drop or where there were ramps connecting 2 ledges.
 We spent a lot of time pondering each spot and often looking for something easier.
 There were one or 2 spots that made me uncomfortable, just because the exposure was so great and not because they were technical.
-We only passed packs down one of the ledges, the rest we navigated with packs on.
+We only passed packs down one of the ledges, the rest we were able to do with packs on.

 In the end, it was one of the coolest scrambles I’ve ever done and I was glad we took the alternate.
 But I sure wouldn’t want to do it when it’s wet!
 I also breathed a big sigh of relief when we were done.
 We rejoined the wash and made it to where the road crossed.
-We decided to walk the lower Courtyard wash, even though there was yet another alternate that looked interesting.
-We figured doing some part of the wash was somewhat integral to the Hayduke experience.
+We decided to walk the lower Courthouse wash, even though there was yet another alternate that looked interesting.
+We figured doing some part of the wash was kind of integral to the Hayduke experience.

 We quickly came to a water crossing that looked deep and muddy.
 We hadn’t seen any easy crossings beforehand so we thought we’d have to cross or go back to the road.
 I decided to don my camp shoes and strip my tights.
 We scouted for the best spot for awhile.
 I couldn’t see the bottom anywhere so I picked a spot that was wider and had a sand bank jutting out.
 I went in for a trial without my pack.
 It was a no-go 2 steps in.
 I sank to my knees in the quicksand and the water came up to my waist.
 I used my poles to stay upright and self-rescue from the mud, throwing all my weight back towards the bank.
-I had to extract my feet slowly lest I loose my cherished camps shoes to the mud.
+I had to extract my feet slowly lest I loose my cherished camp shoes to the mud.
 Thankfully they are full-foot shoes and tight like socks.

 While an utter failure, I was very glad I didn’t have my pack on and I learned something from my experiment with my new neoprene socks.
 I’d been using one as a storage sack and protective sleeve for my filter, which I’d mistakenly packed inside my sleeping bag in the morning.
 So I put the other one on just to see what difference it made.
 It was a perfect match for my camp shoe, keeping my foot warm and displacing all the sand and gravel that gets inside the shoes normally.
-I decided to walk the rest of courthouse wash with my water shoes and one sock, all 6 miles.
+I decided to walk the rest of Courthouse wash with my water shoes and one sock, all 6 miles.
 I’ve walked such distances in the shoes before and they are very comfortable…just very minimalist.
-I feel every rock but they feel great in the sand though and the sock made the shoe even better.
+I feel every rock but they feel great in the sand and the sock made the shoe even better.
 I will probably wear the combination for more of the river and creek sections.
-Plants, if you’re reading this, I absolutely am using the heck out of my camp shoes????.
+Plants, if you’re reading this, I absolutely am using the heck out of my camp shoes!!!

-We ended up backtracking and finding an easy place to cross, not eve requiring wet feet.
+We ended up backtracking and finding an easy place to cross, not even requiring wet feet.
 The rest of the 20 or so crossings were the same…just lots of scouting and backtracking.
 In one spot, I refused to go back and thought I could make it across a sketchy split log.
-I went headlong into into it and immediately realized it eas extremely wobbly.
+I went headlong into into it and immediately realized it was extremely wobbly.
 Too late to turn back, I squatted and spider crawled my way across.
 Success!
 Stellar admitted defeat and went back to find the easy crossing while I snacked in the shade of a juniper.
-It had warmed to over 70 degrees and spring was bursting out of all the vegetation, the beginnings of leaves everywhere.
+It had warmed to over 70 degrees and spring was bursting from all the vegetation, the beginnings of leaves everywhere.

 We met one Hayduke hiker, Adrian, who was doing a day hike up the wash.
 We chatted for a bit and would see him again at the hostel in Moab later.
 We finished the canyon hike and walked to the same park from which we’d started the day before.
 I rinsed all the mud from my legs and shoes, then we called the free Moab shuttle to bring us a mile or so into town.
 We were dropped off at the gear store but went straight to the brewery instead.
 A nice stout and fish tacos went down well.
 We retrieved our extra food and bought some more at the grocery.
 We decided a town stay was best, given that it was already 5 pm.
-We were able to get a cheap room at the hostel, very basic but just right to meet our hikertrash ways.
+We were able to get a cheap room at the hostel, very basic but just enough to meet our hikertrash ways.
 It might be a long time until we got another shower.
 We also did some light sink laundry and gear assessment.
-The weather didn’t look great for the next few days but we didn’t want to stay in town longer, plus needed to get to Canyonlands soon to meet our permit.
+The weather didn’t look great for the next few days but we didn’t want to stay in town longer, plus needed to get to Canyonlands soon to match our permit.
 We talked to Adrian and another hiker, Stickers, both who planned to hang out in town awhile longer.
 Already we were passing some hikers… it’s the town stops that make all the difference in hiker schedules.
 HYOH.